ioccc-src/winner/faq.md

 at the end of the output but this is completely normal if there are differences.

-If the alt code is the same as the original, say with [1984/anonymous](1984/anonymous/index.html), then naturally there is no point in running the rule and the same applies for all the other rules but this system allows for easily seeing the diffs.
+If the alternate code is the same as the original, say with [1984/anonymous](1984/anonymous/index.html), then naturally there is no point in running the rule and the same applies for all the other rules but this system allows for easily seeing the diffs.